sayheyakanksha/decoding-the-beats-with-spotify/README.md

 # 🎵 Decoding the Beats with Spotify

 A Streamlit-powered music recommender system that compares songs using audio features from Spotify data.
-Select a favorite song to get smart, feature-based recommendations — visualized using interactive tables and radar charts.
+Select a favorite song to get smart, feature-based recommendations.

 ## Live Demo